standardrb/.github/docs/CODE_OF_CONDUCT.md

 If you are the subject of or witness to any violations of this Code of Conduct, please contact [Christine McCallum Randalls](mailto:christine@testdouble.com).

-If violations occur, Test Double will take any action they deem appropriate for the infraction, up to and including termination of employment.
+If violations occur, Test Double will take any action they deem appropriate for the infraction, up to and including blocking a user from the organization's repositories.

 [Primary Code of Conduct](https://testdouble.com/code-of-conduct)